 In 2007and 2019, Vanessa won the National Novel Writing Contest for her novels, Mr. Leeds and The Chronicles of Neamh.
 In the Nanowrimo, an author is challenged to write the first draft of a novel of 50,000 words within the month of November each year.
 In 2007, Vanessa agreed to clean up after her friend’s Dobermans if she didn’t win.
 She found that was enough incentive to finish it.
 She is currently working on the rewrite.
 She hopes to finish it and find a publisher by the end of this year.

 In 2010, Vanessa received an email from her first fan.
 This was a moment that she treasures.
 Someone from Saudi Arabia found her story Faith and Flight on Strangerroad.com.
 He claimed that it changed his life.
 She was pleased to know that her work was able to reach someone.
 She emailed him back, and they have been friends ever since.

 In 2010, Vanessa found Hubpages.com.
 She liked the open format of this website, and she has been writing for them ever since.
-She now has 50 web hubs published or in the works.
-She goes on that site regularly to create new hubs and to update her old ones.
+She now has over 40 web hubs published or in the works.
+She is often on that site to create new hubs and to update her old ones.

 With the hope that it would improve her writing, Vanessa joined the Creative Writing program at Southern New Hampshire University.
 In October 2019, she graduated with an MA in Fiction Writing.